iamaftabshaikh/SudoUserManagementScripts/README.md

 # Sudo Users Management Scripts

-This repository contains three bash scripts used for managing sudo users on a Linux system.
+This repository contains bash scripts for managing sudo users on a Linux system, available in different versions.

+## Available Versions

+### Version 1

+The initial version of the scripts:

+- `create_single_sudo_user.sh`: Creates a single user and grants the user full sudo access.
+- `create_multiple_sudo_users.sh`: Creates multiple users and grants each user full sudo access.
+- `check_sudo_access.sh`: Checks if a user has full sudo access.

+### Version 2

+The upgraded version of the scripts with new features (with functions supported):

 - `create_single_sudo_user.sh`: Creates a single user and grants the user full sudo access.
 - `create_multiple_sudo_users.sh`: Creates multiple users and grants each user full sudo access.